 Cholesterol: Healthy Eating

-Cholesterol is a fatty substance produced by your liver and found in your blood.
-You can also get cholesterol from the foods that you eat; generally this is described as ‘dietary cholesterol’.
-Dietary cholesterol is found only in animal products, I like to say that anything that had eyes will contain dietary cholesterol.
+Cholesterol is a fatty substance produced by the liver and found in the blood.
+You can also get cholesterol from the foods that you eat; generally, this is described as ‘dietary cholesterol’.
+Dietary cholesterol is found only in animal products, anything that had eyes, or came from something with eyes will contain dietary cholesterol.

-Cholesterol is not the nasty substance that it is generally perceived as.
+Cholesterol is not the nasty substance that it is generally perceived as, it is actually essential to our daily function.
 We use cholesterol for many different tasks within our bodies, forming the basics of many of our hormones is just one of the vital roles that cholesterol has.
 It’s when there is too much of the bad cholesterol (LDL) or too little of the good cholesterol (HDL) that it really becomes an issue.

 Types of cholesterol